 (This post contains affiliate links but you are under no obligation to purchase.)

 Autumn.
-(Sigh) Golden yellow and orange leaves carpet the earth, days get shorter and more crisp, and the smell of cinnamon, apple, cranberry, and ginger hangs in the air.
-Halloween and Thanksgiving sneaks upon us, bustling the way to the Christmas holiday.
+(Sigh) Golden yellow and orange leaves carpet the earth, days get shorter and crisper, and the smell of cinnamon, apple, cranberry, and ginger hangs in the air.
+Halloween and Thanksgiving sneak up on us, bustling the way to the Christmas holiday.
 In the center of it all?
 Sweet earthy pumpkin to represent the beautiful colors and smells of fall.

 Note: These pumpkin spice latte scones have a fluffier texture than traditional flaky scones.
 You’ll get over this the first bite you take.